nuprl/gradual-typing-performance/paper/jfp-2016/README.md

 @; -----------------------------------------------------------------------------

+@; Different inputs
+As a final note, our experiment runs the benchmarks using fixed inputs, but the results should be the same on different inputs.
+We have in fact experimented with inputs of various size and content for select benchmarks but found the relative overheads due to type boundaries remained the same.
+For the purpose of the experiment, the final input size we used was a compromise between having an untyped runtime long enough to be stable against operating system effects but short enough that the slowest configurations finished reasonably quickly.

 @; performance guidelines
 To make the above points on performance concrete, we examine a 6-module Racket program,
  @bm{suffixtree}, that implements a longest-common-substring function